Ozone: Consumers

+Ozone levels which are safe for people are ineffective at killing fungi and bacteria.
+Some consumer disinfection and cosmetic products emit ozone at levels harmful to human health.

-Devices generating high levels of ozone, some of which use ionization, are used to sanitize and deodorize uninhabited buildings, rooms, ductwork, woodsheds, boats and other vehicles.
+Devices generating high levels of ozone, some of which use ionisation, are used to sanitise and deodorise uninhabited buildings, rooms, ductwork, woodsheds, boats, and other vehicles.

-Ozonated water is used to launder clothes and to sanitize food, drinking water, and surfaces in the home.
+Ozonated water is used to launder clothes and to sanitise food, drinking water, and surfaces in the home.
 According to the U.S. Food and Drug Administration (FDA), it is "amending the food additive regulations to provide for the safe use of ozone in gaseous and aqueous phases as an antimicrobial agent on food, including meat and poultry."
 Studies at California Polytechnic University demonstrated that 0.3 μmol/mol levels of ozone dissolved in filtered tapwater can produce a reduction of more than 99.99% in such food-borne microorganisms as salmonella, E. coli 0157:H7 and Campylobacter.
 This quantity is 20,000 times the WHO-recommended limits stated above.

 Ozone can be used to remove pesticide residues from fruits and vegetables.

 Ozone is used in homes and hot tubs to kill bacteria in the water and to reduce the amount of chlorine or bromine required by reactivating them to their free state.
 Since ozone does not remain in the water long enough, ozone by itself is ineffective at preventing cross-contamination among bathers and must be used in conjunction with halogens.
 Gaseous ozone created by ultraviolet light or by corona discharge is injected into the water.

 Ozone is also widely used in the treatment of water in aquariums and fishponds.
-Its use can minimize bacterial growth, control parasites, eliminate transmission of some diseases, and reduce or eliminate "yellowing" of the water.
+Its use can minimise bacterial growth, control parasites, eliminate transmission of some diseases, and reduce or eliminate "yellowing" of the water.
 Ozone must not come in contact with fishes' gill structures.
 Natural saltwater (with life forms) provides enough "instantaneous demand" that controlled amounts of ozone activate bromide ions to hypobromous acid, and the ozone entirely decays in a few seconds to minutes.
 If oxygen-fed ozone is used, the water will be higher in dissolved oxygen and fishes' gill structures will atrophy, making them dependent on oxygen-enriched water.